kareman/Patterns/README.md

 - [x] ℹ️ Add TextPicker features

-## Example

-The example application is the best way to see `TextPicker` in action.
-Simply open the `TextPicker.xcodeproj` and run the `Example` scheme.

 ## Installation

 ### CocoaPods

 TextPicker is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```bash
 pod 'TextPicker'